Quickstart: Use Search explorer to run queries in the Azure portal

 Screenshot of the Search explorer tab.

-Query two ways
+Query three ways

 • JSON view supports parameterized queries.
 Filters, orderby, select, count, searchFields, and all other parameters must be set in JSON view.